our work

 First things first – who is the LGA?

 The LGA is a cross-party political organisation that works on behalf of councils to ensure local government has a voice at national government level.
-They represent more than 330 councils across England and Wales to support, promote and improve local government and deliver local solutions to national problems.
+It represents more than 330 councils across England and Wales to support, promote and improve local government and deliver local solutions to national problems.
 And one such problem is improving the quantity and quality of people applying for roles.

 Getting under the skin of our audience